Changing the way people see healthcare.

 We do this by connecting volunteers to pediatric patients and their families.
 For over 20 years, Project Sunshine volunteers have brought joy and play directly to pediatric patients through in-person programming with our network of hospitals and medical facility partners across the country.

 In 2020, the pandemic closed hospitals to outside visitors, and children became isolated.
 In support of our mission, Project Sunshine created the new TelePlay program, to continue to support patients and their families.
 This program brings play and activities to children via Zoom sessions with Project Sunshine volunteers.

 Additionally, Project Sunshine’s volunteers pack Activity Kits, to support pediatric patients.
 Each kit includes developmentally specific activities as well as a blank journal for creative expression, note taking, and thoughts of the day.

-‘Direct Service’ brings patients and volunteers together in hospitals through creative arts activities and other opportunities for social interaction and learning.
+Our programs brings patients and volunteers together in-hospitals through creative arts activities and other opportunities for social interaction and learning.
+Our TelePlay program provides remote games and activities for patients via Zoom.
 Volunteers act as companions, or as we say, ‘Sunshine Sidekicks,’ to superhero patients battling the isolation of the hospital setting.

 ‘Sending Sunshine’ creates opportunities for volunteers to assemble interactive craft kits and sew ‘Surgi Dolls’ that are then distributed to hospitals nationwide.
 These supports entertain children during stressful and lonely times, provide needed distraction, and help hospital staff build trust with young patients.